atrotter0/beep-boop/README.md

   * Example output: ["Boop!"]
 * Program replaces numbers divisible by 3 with "I'm sorry, Dave.
 I'm afraid I can't do that."
   * Example input: 30
-  * Example output: "I'm sorry, Dave.
-I'm afraid I can't do that."
+  * Example output: ["I'm sorry, Dave.
+I'm afraid I can't do that."]
+* Program only allows numbers to be input, and displays message to user if input is not a number.
+  * Example input: Todd
+  * Example output: ["BEEP!
+BOOP!
+Only numbers are allowed.
+Please enter a number."]

 ## Setup/Contribution Requirements